Key duplication

-Helping Notes
+Other methods

 Rather than using a pattern grinder to remove metal, keys may also be duplicated with a punch machine (the Curtis key clipper is a recognised example).
 The key to be duplicated is measured for the depth of each notch with a gauge and then placed into a device with a numeric slider.
 The slider is adjusted to match the corresponding measured depth and a lever is depressed, which cuts the entire notch at once.
 As the lever is raised the key automatically advances to the next indexed position and the slider is adjusted appropriately to the next measured depth.
 This cycle is continued until the key is complete.

 Duplicating keys by this process is more labor intense and requires somewhat better trained personnel.
 However, keys made in this fashion have clean margins and the depth of the notches are not subject to wear induced changes encountered when heavily worn keys are duplicated using a pattern grinder.
 Keys may also be made in this fashion without an original as long as the depth of each notch and the type of key blank are known.
 This is particularly useful for institutions with a great number of locks for which they do not want to maintain a wide variety of archived copies.
 Code books or on-line resources may be used to program the key clipper/punch settings from the code stamped on the lock, listed in the owner's manual, or available from the vehicle's VIN.

 A machine permitting rapid duplication of flat metal keys, which contributed to the proliferation of their use during the 20th century, may have been first invented in the United States in 1917 (image to the left):

 In recent years, dual key cutting machines have come on to the market, enabling cutting of both mortice and cylinder keys on one machine.
 These machines are primarily manufactured in the Far East and save a key cutter a significant amount of money compared with using two separate dedicated machines.